MGCodesandStats/hotel-modelling/articles/dice-hotels.md

 - How DiCE can be used to generate counterfactual explanations
 - How DiCE can retain model training without having to retain the data itself
 - Modification of neural network output so as to be compatible with DiCE
+- Use of proximity and diversity to generate informed counterfactual explanations

 Many thanks for your time, and the associated GitHub repository for this example can be found [here](https://github.com/MGCodesandStats/hotel-modelling/tree/master/notebooks%20and%20datasets/tensorflow/tf-keras).